whyrsm/whyrsm/README.md

 - Built internal systems that saved $500K/year in licensing costs
 - Reduced cloud infrastructure costs by 80%
 - Led a team to ISO27001 certification
-- Company Recognition Award at eFishery (Q1 2024)
+- Tech Ninja - Company Recognition Award at eFishery (Q1 2024)

 ---